 What KNX Is — and Why UK Projects Specify It

 KNX is the international open standard for home and building electronic systems, defined by BS EN 50090 in Europe and ISO/IEC 14543-3 worldwide.
 It is the convergence of EIB, BatiBUS and EHS into a single manufacturer-independent specification administered by the KNX Association in Brussels.
-Over 500 companies produce KNX-certified devices, and any certified device interoperates on the same bus, commissioned through a single tool called ETS.
+Over 500 member companies produce KNX-certified devices, and any certified device interoperates on the same bus, commissioned through a single tool called ETS.

 In UK projects, KNX is specified on commercial fit-outs, large residential properties, hotels, schools and corporate campuses where lighting, HVAC, shading and energy metering must talk to each other and to a building management system.
 Unlike a centralised DDC controller, every KNX device contains its own microprocessor and exchanges short telegrams over a common bus.
 Remove any single device and the rest carries on running.